almaan/stereoscope/README.md

 ```

-For a more informative visualization you could also overlay the spots on the tissue, to better see how the spatial patterns
+For a more informative visualization you could also overlay the spots on the tissue image, to see how the spatial patterns
 relates to the morphology, like we did in our figures.
 This type of visualization is not a part of the stereoscope package,
 but we do provide scripts for this.